destinymalone/head-first-java-cliffsnotes-example/chapter-4-methods-use-instance-variables-how-objects-behave/README.md

 ### Note:

-Remeber: Java cares about type!
+Remember: Java cares about type!
 You can't return a Giraffe when the return type is declared as a Rabbit.
 Same thing with parameters.
 You can't pass a Giraffe into a method that takes a Rabbit.

 ## What cool things can you do with parameters and return types?